 Page 1 (you are here)

 Page 2 | Materials

 I will be very frank up front- this project was not a quick, or an easy one.
 We do not recommend it for a first DIY project.
 But for an experienced DIYer, it may just be the answer to having your dream kitchen within reach (at least, it was for us!).
 If you choose this route, you are making a major commitment.
-If you choose to do it all at once, you will probably need to take a week off.
+Should you choose to do it all at once, you will probably need to take a week off.
 If you choose weekends, it will probably take you a couple of months (all of this depends on your pace and the size of your kitchen, of course.
 I am referencing a leisurely pace and a similarly sized kitchen to ours).
 I certainly don’t mean to scare you off- if I bought a house tomorrow that had orange oak, I would do it all again!
 In my opinion, the result definitely validated the work!

 I spent many months reading tutorial after tutorial and forum after forum.
-Eventually, after I tested many products and processes (half a dozen wood/grain fillers, oil based paints, latex based paints, lacquers, even spray paint!) and created a bunch of test swatches, I was happiest with the results of the process I’m about to share with you.
+Eventually, after I tested many products and processes (half a dozen wood/grain fillers, oil-based paints, latex-based paints, lacquers, even spray paint!) and created a bunch of test swatches, I was happiest with the results of the process I’m about to share with you.
 I decided to go my own way and I came up with the process in this tutorial.
 I hope that all of my research will help you as much as it helped me!